-The present-day Summer Palace is China’s largest royal park was once called the Garden of Cultivated Harmony.
-It took its current name when Empress Dowager Cixi used some money earmarked for the Navy and rebuilt the park, which had been destroyed during the second Opium War in the mid-19th century.
+The present-day Summer Palace is China’s largest royal park and was once called the Garden of Cultivated Harmony.
+It took its current name when Empress Dowager Cixi, in a controversial action, used some money earmarked for the navy and rebuilt the park, which had been destroyed during the second Opium War in the mid-19th century.
 It was damaged again during the Boxer Rebellion in 1900.
 Imperial rule in China ended in 1901, and in 1924 the Summer Palace opened to the public.
 The grounds are covered in traditional Chinese pavilions, halls, and temples.
 A nice way to take a load off after touring the palace’s extensive grounds and buildings is to tool around the placid lake in a pedal boat or rowboat.

 For the Chinese, calligraphy is not only a practical way of writing characters but it is also a revered art form.
 As art, the way the calligrapher holds the brush, how he presents and stylizes the character conveys his culture, emotional being and artistic esthetic.
 Although there are thousands of Chinese characters, no more than eight basic strokes are used to construct any one character.
 To learn the art of calligraphy, you have to first master these eight strokes and that takes a lot of practice.
 Everywhere that I went in China, wherever there was a flat piece of concrete, I would see calligraphers practicing their strokes using oversized brushes and water.
 And as with many art forms, students learn from masters.
 I came across this teacher and his student at the Summer Palace in Beijing.
 It seems that for this young boy, mastering the stroke begins with drawing the simple outline of a rabbit.